 In conjunction, using an iFrame with valuable information may help lower your bounce rate too.
 Bounce rate is the proportion of visitors that leave your site without visiting another page (so the lower the better).

-And of course, longer engagement time on a page, according to Google and other search engines, signifies more helpful and relevant material, and hence a higher future rating.
-By including gripping content, you can make sure that your visitors spend more time on that page.
+And, of course, longer engagement time on a page, according to Google bots and other top search engine ranking engines, signifies more helpful and relevant material, and hence a higher future rating.
+By including gripping content, you can ensure your visitors spend more time on that page.

 Higher purchase rate on your website